nitin6753/Dashboards/Patient_waitlist/Readme.md

+### Introduction
-Dataset used here consists of the total number of patients who had to wait for their treatments.
-Data is archived and aggregated at the end of every month into waiting time bands and no. of patients.
-It is further categorized into various treatment specialties, case type, and age group.
+The dataset captures information on the total number of patients who had to wait for their treatments.
+* Timeframe: Data is archived and aggregated at the end of each month.
+* Waiting Time Bands: The dataset categorizes patients into different waiting time bands, showing the duration they had to wait for their treatments.
+* Patient Count: The number of patients within each waiting time band is recorded.
+* Categorization:
+> * Treatment Specialties: Data is categorized based on different medical treatment specialties (e.g., cardiology, orthopedics, among others).
+> * Case Type: It differentiates between various case types (e.g., inpatient, outpatient, and day case).
+> * Age Group: Patients are further categorized by age group, providing insights into the age distribution of waiting times.

+### Summary
+Generated a visually appealing and interactive dashboard to present the analysis findings.
 * Objective:
-> * Track status of patient waiting list.
+> * Track Patient Waiting List Status: Monitor and evaluate the current status of the patient waiting list.
-> * Observe historical monthly trend of patient waiting list.
+> * Observe Historical Trends: Analyze the monthly trends in patient waiting lists over time.
-> * Detailed specialty level & age profile analysis.
+> * Detailed Analysis: Perform in-depth analysis at the specialty level and by age profile.
 * Tasks Performed:
+> * Data Preparation:
-> * Gathered and joined inpatient and outpatient tables
+>   * Gathered and merged data from inpatient and outpatient tables.
-> * Performed data mapping to specialties column resulting into fewer manageable groups
+>   * Performed data mapping to consolidate and categorize the specialties column into fewer, more manageable groups.
+> * Data Analysis:
-> * Evaluated measures like average and median waiting list
+>   * Calculated key metrics such as the average and median waiting list times.
-> * Created tabs that switch data from average to median and vice versa.
+>   * Developed functionalities allowing users to switch between viewing average and median waiting times.
+> * Visualization Enhancements:
-> * A custom tool tip was also added to show the spread of each specialty waiting time for a particular month.
+>   * Added a custom tooltip feature to display the distribution of waiting times for each specialty on a monthly basis.
-> * Created a detail page showing total cases for different time bands. slicers were added to filter, including
+>   * Designed a detailed page showing the total number of cases across different time bands.
->    * Age
->    * Case
->    * Specialty
->    * Time bands
+>   * Implemented slicers for filtering data based on age, case type, specialty, waiting time bands
-> * Generated visually appealing dashboard.